ellaism/meta/github.md

 # Ellaism Github Organization Rules

 Blockchain softwares need to be of high code quality, because if it is done incorrectly, it can lead to user fund lost and other serious issues.
-Below are some basic rules that try to seek a balance of welcoming new contributors and maintaining security and security of Ellaism-related softwares.
+Below are some basic rules that try to seek a balance of welcoming new contributors and maintaining stability and security of Ellaism-related softwares.

 ## Becoming a Github Organization Member